DavidAPease/adafruit-fram-raspberry-pi/README.md

   - run the program as root, using sudo
     - not ideal, but easy
   - change the write permissions on the device file: sudo chmod a+rw /dev/i2c-1
-    - would need to be done after each reboot (unless it is encoded into a udev rule)
+    - this would need to be done after each reboot (unless it is encoded into a udev rule)
   - add any users who will run the program to the i2c group: sudo usermod -a -G i2c username
     - probably the correct (best) approach